How to Bypass Windows 7 Password and User Profile Failed the Logon Error

 You can also enable the administrator account without owning a copy of Windows operating system.
 However, you should know the password to the active but inaccessible user account.

-This method is helpful when faced with the User Profile Service Logon error, where you cannot access your account even with the correct password.
+This method is helpful when faced with the User Profile Service Logon error.

 - Start your computer and press the F8 function key just when Windows is about to launch.